Entropy and chirality in sphinx tilings: Introduction

-{\it Introduction.} The study of tilings has been a fundamental and fertile part of statistical mechanics since at least 1937 with the introduction of the dimer tiling \cite{FowlerRushbrooke37}, which was solved exactly for the square lattice in 1961 \cite{TemperleyFisher61,Kasteleyn61}.
+Chiral interactions in crowded spaces are important to a number of subjects \cite{VisheratinaKumarKotov22} but remain poorly understood.
+As an extreme case of a highly packed and geometrically frustrated system, one may consider tilings.
+Within statistical mechanics, the study of tilings has been a fundamental and fertile subfield since at least 1937 with the introduction of the dimer (or domino) tiling \cite{FowlerRushbrooke37}, which was solved exactly for the square lattice in 1961 \cite{TemperleyFisher61,Kasteleyn61}.
 Dimer tilings are related to Pfaffian solutions of the Ising model \cite{KacWard52} and have reappeared in many guises \cite{Lieb67,PriezzhevRuelle08,Loebl10,Pham20,Dhar90}.
-When the region tiled is the shape of an Aztec diamond, vast simplifications in the enumeration occur, phase ordering emerges, and the beautiful Arctic Circle theorem obtains \cite{JockuschProppShor95,ElkiesKuperbergLarsenPropp92,FerrariSpohn06,KenyonWilson11}.
+When the region tiled is the shape of an Aztec diamond, vast simplifications in the enumeration occur, yet nontrivial phase ordering emerges, as evidenced by the arctic-circle theorem \cite{JockuschProppShor95,ElkiesKuperbergLarsenPropp92,FerrariSpohn06,KenyonWilson11}. ``Arctic boundaries" have since been discovered for a variety of tiling systems.
+Pauling's ice model from 1935 can also be mentioned in this context, since there the state of a neighboring site (tile) is similarly constrained by the state of the reference site (tile) \cite{Pauling35,TemperleyLieb71}.
+Introduced in 1961, Wang tiles \cite{HWang1961} connected satisfiability problems to tilings of the square lattice, and they continue to be relevant to the study of random-search algorithms and phase transitions in statistical computational-complexity theory \cite{Tersenghi01,Tersenghi02}.